|

 Some of the other fun attractions in the downtown Hilo area are:

-- Huge aquariums, exhibits, movies, and Hawaiian Reef information are on display at NOAA's MokuPapapa Discovery Center (Free-closed Sun and Mon)
+• Huge aquariums, exhibits, movies, and Hawaiian Reef information are on display at NOAA's MokuPapapa Discovery Center (now in the Koehnen Building in downtown Hilo)

-- East Hawaii Culture Center and Kalakaua Park are across from Hilo's downtown Post Office.
-The Arts Center is free and usually has multiple art shows.
-If you are going to be in town a while, the center has a calendar of events, workshops, and performances.
+• East Hawaii Culture Center and Kalakaua Park are across from Hilo's downtown Federal Building and Post Office.
+The Center has art shows, workshops, and performances.

-- Kalakaua Park is in front of the East Hawaii Culture Center and dedicated to King David Kalakaua, one of the Hawaiian monarchs and a great patron of the arts.
+• Kalakaua Park is in front of the East Hawaii Culture Center.
+It is dedicated to King David Kalakaua, a great patron of the arts.
 His statue is prominent in the center of the park.
 The park also has a war memorial.

-- Up the road from the park is the famous Naha stone directly in front of the Hilo Library.
+• Up the road from the park is the famous Naha stone directly in front of the Hilo Library.
 It weighs nearly 500 pounds.
-There was a Hawaiian prophecy that the one that could lift the stone would unite the islands of Hawaii and legend is that King Kamehameha not only moved the stone but flipped it completely over when he was 14 years old.
-King Kamehameha I was the first monarch to rule all the islands.
+There was a Hawaiian prophecy that the one that could lift the stone would unite the islands of Hawaii and legend is that King Kamehameha not only moved the stone but flipped it completely over when he was young.
+King Kamehameha became the first monarch to rule all the islands.

 Back to Top